VijayIyer/multiplayer-games-backend/README.md

-# tic-tac-toe-backend
-Flask SocketIO application which controls a tic-tac-toe game so multiple users can make moves
+Flask SocketIO application which manages baord games (currently supports tictactoe and connect4)
+- state of the game
+- validation of moves
+- sending move updates to each user

+Instructions to run it -

 1. Create virtualenv file using virtualenv venv
 2. install required packages using `pip install -r requirements.txt`